class HexaPDF:: Composer

 composer.style(:header, font: 'Helvetica', fill_color: "008")

-The text will be positioned at the current position if possible.
+The text will be positioned at the current position (see x and y) if possible.
 Otherwise the next best position is used.
-If the text doesn't fit onto the current page or only partially, new pages are created automatically.
+If the text doesn’t fit onto the current page or only partially, one or more new pages are created automatically.

 This method is of the two main methods for creating text boxes, the other being formatted_text.
 It uses HexaPDF::Document::Layout#text_box behind the scenes to create the HexaPDF::Layout::TextBox that does the actual work.